sgorsten/linalg/README.md

 ###### Why another linear algebra library?

 Existing linear algebra libraries are good but most are rather large, slowing down compile times and complicating inclusion into projects. `linalg.h` is a single file designed to be dropped directly into your source tree, and imposes no restrictions on your software from a technical, architectural, or legal standpoint.

-###### Why C++11?

-Mostly due to broad availability of mostly compliant C++11 compilers.
-Earlier versions of C++ lack the features (lambdas, decltype, braced initializer lists, etc.) needed to implement `linalg.h` as generically and tersely as it has been.
-Later versions of C++ do provide useful features which could be used to make `linalg.h` even smaller and cleaner (generic lambdas and auto return types in particular), but do not appreciably improve the functionality of the library in its current form.

 # Documentation